How to Become a Real Estate Agent

 How to become a real estate agent

-Each state has requirements for real estate agents, but you'll typically need a high school diploma.
-A certificate, certification, or bachelor's degree in real estate or a related field, like marketing, finance, or business administration, can help you but may be optional.
-In most states, you'll need to take some courses and pass an exam to become a licensed real estate agent.
+Each state has requirements for real estate agents, but you'll typically need to begin with a high school diploma.
+Though optional, a certificate, certification, or bachelor's degree in real estate or a related field, such as marketing, finance, or business administration, may be helpful.
+You'll need to pass an exam to become a licensed real estate agent in all states.

 Read more: Your Guide to Business Administration Degrees